selcukeraslan/hacking/README.md

 These Stuff Just for Hacking.

-Use it with your RESPONSIBILITY!
+Use it with your OWN RESPONSIBILITY!

 Leg0raX